HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

 ## Installing the OpenID Connect application

 1. Make sure that your OIDC runtime is up to date.

-    - If an interim fix is available for your fix pack, install the OIDC interim fix for the latest OIDC runtime.
+   If an interim fix is available for your fix pack, install the OIDC interim fix for the latest OIDC runtime.
 See [Obtaining WebSphere OpenID Connect (OIDC) latest version](https://www.ibm.com/support/pages/node/290565).

 2. Install the OpenID Connect application by using the python script.

-    - Navigate to the app_server_root/bin directory.
+   1. Navigate to the `app_server_root/bin` directory.
-    - Run the script installOIDCRP.py for each profile on which the OpenID Connect RP is to be installed.
+   2. Run the script `installOIDCRP.py` for each profile on which the OpenID Connect RP is to be installed.
-    - For more information, see [Configuring an OpenID Connect Relying Party](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=users-configuring-openid-connect-relying-party).

     ```sh
     kubectl exec -it dx-deployment-core-0 bash -n dxns

     cd /opt/HCL/AppServer/bin
     ./wsadmin.sh -f installOIDCRP.py install NodeName ServerName
+    ```

     For example:
+    ```sh
     ./wsadmin.sh -f installOIDCRP.py install dockerNode WebSphere_Portal

     ...
     ADMA5013I: Application WebSphereOIDCRP installed successfully.
     ```

+    For more information, see [Configuring an OpenID Connect Relying Party](https://www.ibm.com/docs/en/was-nd/9.0.5?topic=users-configuring-openid-connect-relying-party).

 2. Open the ISC and go to **Applications > Application types > Enterprise Applications > WebsphereOIDCRP >  Manage modules**.